Vladislaus II of Hungary: Family

 Vladislaus II was married three times, the first time in 1476 at Frankfurt/Oder to Barbara of Brandenburg, daughter of Albrecht III Achilles, Elector of Brandenburg, child widow of Silesian Piast Henry XI of Głogów.
 His second wife was Beatrice of Naples, the widow of King Matthias, who was a daughter of Ferdinand I of Naples.
-His third wife, Anne of Foix-Candale, was crowned on 29 September 1502 when she was about 18 years old and he was 46.
+His third wife, Anne of Foix, was crowned on 29 September 1502 when she was about 18 years old and he was 46.
 She gave birth to his only two surviving legitimate children, Anne of Bohemia and Hungary and Louis II of Hungary and Bohemia, and died in 1506 from complications resulting from the birth of Louis.

 After his death, Vladislaus' ten-year-old son Louis succeeded him on the thrones of both Bohemia and Hungary.
 His daughter Anna was married in 1515 to the future emperor Ferdinand of Austria, a grandson of Emperor Maximilian I. Therefore, after the death of Louis at the Battle of Mohács, the succession devolved through Anna to the cadet line of eastern Habsburgs.